interaction-lab/cordial-public/README.md

     https://www.pololu.com/file/0J315/maestro-linux-150116.tar.gz
     installation instructions are in README.txt

+5. Set up AWS account following these steps (or request access to the lab account from a PhD):

+Create an Amazon Web Services account.
+AWS has a 1 year free trial that includes a limited number of Polly usages.
+Keep this in mind so you do not get charged money at the end of the year.

+Once you've created an account, create an IAM user to access Polly.

+    Give the IAM user access permissions to AWS Polly.
+    Give the IAM user access keys.
+Be sure to save the secret key as you only have one chance to look at it.

-5. Clone the repository
+6. Clone the repository

 ~~~~
 $ roscd
 $ git clone https://github.com/interaction-lab/cordial-public.git
 ~~~~

-6. Make everything
+7. Make everything

 ~~~~
 $ rosmake cordial_sprite cordial_tablet
 ~~~~

-7. If you're on 16.10, add the rosbridge websocket port to your firewall's allowed list
+8. If you're on 16.10, add the rosbridge websocket port to your firewall's allowed list

 ~~~~
 $ sudo ufw allow 9090
 ~~~~

-8. Setup your ssh keys for git (optional)
+9. Setup your ssh keys for git (optional)

     https://help.github.com/articles/generating-an-ssh-key/

-9. Test your installation
+10. Test your installation

     1. generate audio files (only needs to be done once or when changes to speech are made):